watopin/python-scraping-sample/README.md

 # python-scraping-sample

-scraping with beautiful soup and insert scraped data into mysql with mysqldb.
+scraping with Beautiful Soup and insert scraped data into mysql with MySQLdb.

 sample target sites is https://weathernews.jp